 Program at a Glance

-The Doctorate of Nursing Practice (DNP) represents the highest degree in nursing practice.
-Graduates receive not only additional clinical preparation designed to expand practice in breadth or depth, but also coursework and mentorship to facilitate leadership and clinical inquiry in their professional career.
-The DNP program was implemented at OHSU School of Nursing in 2007 and celebrated its first graduates in 2009.
-The DNP program educates nurses prepared in advanced practice nursing (NP, CNM, CRNA, and CNS) or organizational/health systems to provide leadership in clinical inquiry, policy, and innovation in health care.
-The DNP program builds on the advanced practice nursing masters programs and prepares leaders in a culture of innovation and inquiry.
-For more information about the Doctor of Nursing Practice, please visit the American Association of Colleges of Nursing website.
+The Doctor of Nursing Practice (DNP) represents the highest degree in nursing practice.
+Graduates receive additional preparation to expand practice in breadth and depth as well as coursework and mentorship to facilitate leadership and practice-related scholarship in their professional career.
+Implemented at OHSU in 2007, the DNP program builds on the advanced nursing practice masters programs and prepares leaders in a culture of innovation and inquiry.
+For more general information about the Doctor of Nursing Practice, please visit the American Association of Colleges of Nursing website.

 - Engage in advanced nursing practice in a professional, evidence-based, skilled, and ethical manner;